amarks5/Pyber_Analysis/README.md

 Conclusion: If you are in urban cities there will be more drivers available to you, therefore, making your ride cost lower.
 If you are in suburban cities you still will have a pretty decent number of drivers in the area it would cost a little more than urban areas.
 If you are in a rural area it will be more challenging for you to find drivers and when you do find a driver it will cost much more than urban areas.

 ## Summary
+My recommendations:
+1. Make more drivers available in rural areas in rural areas so we have support to our members that live in that area.
+(Don't take away any from urban areas because that is where the majority of the revenue comes from)
+2. Make a discount/promo incentive for rural users (their fares are more because they are traveling further distances than other areas)
+3. For urban riders, charge more per mile due to driving such short distance drives
+4. Assign drivers to areas based on where they live - there are many drivers that live in rural areas but chose to drive in urban areas because they know they will make more money in urban areas.
+Assigning drivers based on zip code could help make more drivers available in rural areas.